 Les Roberts - Counselling Co-ordinator

 St Helens Mind was founded in 1995 by Martin Griffin,

-our Honorary President, Bernard Pilkington, now Chairman,
+our Honorary President, Trustee Bernard Pilkington,

-With lots of determination and no funds they aimed to provide a service for people affected by mental illness.
+With lots of determination and no funds, they aimed to provide a service for people affected by mental illness.
 They worked with Mind UK to become affiliated and a grant of £5,000 from St Helens Council meant an office could be rented in College Street.
 They then started to get funding on an annual basis to provide the service.

 This was run by the same people, who enlisted the help of more volunteers and the office was run as a Drop-In Centre.
 A grant from the National Lottery was obtained, a full-time staff member was appointed and the service grew into a Drop In and Information Centre.